• Share this on:

 Last updated:

 The European market for basketry is dominated by low-cost mass production.
 The mid-mid and mid-high segments offer you the most opportunities.
-To appeal to consumers in these segments, you should focus on design, decoration, craftsmanship and the story behind your baskets.
+To appeal to consumers in these segments, you should focus on design, decoration, artisanry and telling the story behind your baskets.
 Sustainability can also add value.
-Entering the European market means you must comply with the European Union’s mandatory legal (and other) requirements, as well as any additional or niche requirements your buyers may have.
+Entering the European market means you must comply with mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.

-1. What requirements must basketry comply with to be allowed on the European market?
+1. What requirements must basketry meet to be allowed on the European market?

 What are mandatory requirements?

-Europe’s General Product Safety Directive (2001/95/EC) is a framework legislation, stating that all products marketed in the European Union (EU) must be safe to use.
+To prove that your products are safe, you must do a risk analysis and write the required technical documentation.
 Unsafe products are rejected at the European border or withdrawn from the market.
 The EU uses the Safety Gate system to list and share information about such products.

 Tips: